Clapham Rovers F.C.: Dissolution

 The club survived until 1914 and their last recorded match was a 2–1 win over the Royal Military College at Sandhurst on 14 February 1914.
-The club announced that it was ceasing activities for the duration of World War One and never re-emerged when hostilities ended in 1918.
+The club announced that it was ceasing activities for the duration of World War I and never re-emerged when hostilities ended in 1918.
 The club lost three players during the war and Captain Begg who was the driving force behind the club was injured.

+Colours

+The club played in cerise and French grey halves; Louis Birkett suggested the combination, having been taken by them on a dress worn by one of his sisters.

 International players

 Association football

 Eight Clapham Rovers players played for England between 1874 and 1887, who were as follows (caps in brackets):